nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    Mark a task named "exam" in the task list as "done".

 ### Finding for tasks
-Find tasks with details containing any of the given keywords.
+Find tasks with details containing any of the input keywords.
 Details include name, priority, description, tags, start date & time and end date & time.

 Format: `find [KEYWORDS...]`